siunam321/CTF-Writeups/NahamCon-EU-CTF-2022/Warmups/Babys-First-Heartbleed/README.md

 What we've learned:

-1. Leaking The Flag via No Validation
+1. Leaking The Flag via No Input Validation